UKHMF Academic Advisory Board

 Chair

-Ben Barkow worked at the Wiener Holocaust Library from 1987 to 2019, where he served as its Director for 20 years.
+Ben Barkow worked at the Wiener Holocaust Library from 1987 to 2019 and was its Director for 20 years.
 He is the author of Alfred Wiener and the Making of the Holocaust Library (1997), co-editor of Als obs ein Leben wär: Tatsachenbericht Theresienstadt 1942-1944 (2005), and co-editor of November Pogrom 1938: Die Augenzeugenberichte der Wiener Library London (2008).
+His most recent book is Poetry After Auschwitz: Walking in West Cornwall with the Ghost of Great Aunt Hilde (2024).

 Academics with relevant specialist expertise

-Gilly Carr is a Senior Lecturer in Archaeology at the University of Cambridge.
-Also publishing in the fields of History, Heritage Studies and Holocaust Studies, Gilly is the principal historian of the German occupation of the Channel Islands.
-Her publications include Victims of Nazism in the Channel Islands: A Legitimate Heritage?
+Gilly Carr is Professor of Conflict Archaeology and Holocaust Heritage at the University of Cambridge.
+Publishing in the fields of Archaeology, History, Heritage Studies and Holocaust Studies, Gilly is the principal historian of the German occupation of the Channel Islands.
+Her publications include A Materiality of Internment (2024), Nazi Prisons in the British Isles (2020), Victims of Nazism in the Channel Islands: A Legitimate Heritage?
 (2019), Legacies of Occupation: Archaeology, Heritage and Memory in the Channel Islands (2014), and, with Paul Sanders and Louise Willmot, Protest, Defiance and Resistance in the Channel Islands, 1940-1945 (2014).

 Robert Eaglestone is Professor of Contemporary Literature and Thought, and former Deputy Director of the Holocaust Research Institute, at Royal Holloway, University of London.
 Robert is a UK leading scholar of Holocaust-related literature and philosophy.
-His publications include The Broken Voice: Reading Post-Holocaust Literature (2017) and The Holocaust and the Postmodern (2004).
+His publications include The Broken Voice: Reading Post-Holocaust Literature (2017), The Holocaust and the Postmodern (2004) and Teaching Holocaust Literature and Film.

 Professor Stuart Foster